Online sports betting is thriving in Iowa, however real-money online casinos are still forbidden.

 No, visitors and tourists aged 21-and-above are permitted to gamble in Iowa.
 But they must remain within state lines to do so.
 Geolocation software is used to ensure compliance.

-Social casinos are perfectly legal in Iowa and available with a wide array of online slot machines and table games.
+Sweepstakes casinos are perfectly legal in Iowa and available with a wide array of online slot machines and table games.
 These are a great alternative to unregulated offshore casino sites.

 Sports gambling, land-based casinos, horse racing, off-track betting, lottery and Daily Fantasy Sports are allowed in Iowa, as are social casinos.